William Congreve, The Way of the World

 inheritance (Lady W's neice) in return for Fainall's not charging his wife

-with adultery.
+with adultery with Mirabell.
 Mrs. Fainall dares them to attempt prosecution because she

 has proof of innocence, but Mrs. Marwood convinces Lady W. that the press